dwws-ufes/2019-OntologySystem/README.md

 8. You might have to adjust the server settings in the imported project: right-click the _rationalontology_ project and select _Properties_.
 In the _Server_ section, select the _WildFly 17.x_ server.
 In the _Targeted Runtimes_ section, select the _WildFly 17.x Runtime_;

 ## Main contributions of this work:
-1. All interfaces were developed without using JBOSS CrudControlle;
+1. All interfaces were developed without using JButler CrudControlle;

 2. All interfaces filter by the logged in user;